- Feature Links

 The museum’s Chesapeake Bay Field Lab (CBFL) offers experiential, field-based programs for students in grades 4 - 12.
 All CBFL programs are seasonal, taking place from April through October.
-These include programs on our sailing skipjack, the Dee of St. Mary’s and our Fossil Field Experience.
+These include programs on our historic buyboat WM B TENNISON and our Fossil Field Experience.

-The skipjack Dee of St. Mary’s serves as the museum’s floating classroom.
-Our school program is 4-hours long and involves both a shore side and a skipjack sail experience, and includes a 30-minute lunch break.
+The WM B TENNISON serves as the museum’s floating classroom.
+Our school program is a 2-hour long boating experience.
 It is designed to immerse the students in an unforgettable field-based experience aboard a part of our local history – rain or shine.
 The vessel can accommodate up to 30 students and 3 adults.

 Water quality testing: Students get hands-on experience testing our local waters.
 After analyzing their sample, students will explore how changes to the levels of pH, nitrogen, phosphorous, salinity and dissolved oxygen can affect various species of fish.

 Navigation: Students get hands-on experience with compasses, navigational charts, and compare those to maps.
 Students will learn how sailors know where they are and how to get where they are going using a parallel rule and the compass rose.